Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Bounds for graviton scattering

+With the heavy-sector assumptions and light matter contributions specified, we now present the resulting bounds.
+Fig.~\ref{fig:MHVcouplingsplotg3g4} shows the results for the $\widehat{g}_3$ and $g_4$ bounds.
+For $p_{\max}=M$, the crossing symmetric sum rules reproduce the bounds obtained from improved sum rules in \cite{Caron_Huot_20232}, providing a nontrivial check of the crossing symmetric construction.
+This construction gives a more direct implementation of the gravitational bootstrap bounds, since the required null constraints arise naturally from the crossing symmetric sum rules rather than from combinations of forward-limit sum rules.
+As a comparison, we also compute bounds using $p_\text{max}=M/\sqrt{3}$ shown in fig.~\ref{fig:MHVcouplingsplotg3g4pmax}.
+The smaller smearing range gives weaker bounds with the same overall shape.
+For both choices of $p_{\max}$, including light matter enlarges the allowed region relative to the bounds obtained for excluding light matter.

-For the plot of the $g_4$ and $g_5$ bounds shown in fig.~\ref{fig:g5g4plot}, we include a comparison to explicit models from \cite{Bern:2021ppb}, where the relevant EFT couplings are generated by integrating out massive particles up to spin-2 at one loop.
-The masses of the lightest intermediate states appear at the two-particle threshold $M=2m$.
-The values for the higher derivative couplings, taken from \cite{Bern:2021ppb, Caron_Huot_20232}, are:
+Next, we consider bounds on $g_4$ and $g_5$, shown in fig.~\ref{fig:g5g4plot}.
+We include a comparison to explicit models from \cite{Bern:2021ppb}, where the relevant EFT couplings are generated by integrating out massive particles up to spin 2 at one loop.
+The masses of the lightest intermediate states appear at the two-particle threshold, $M=2m$.
+The values of the higher-derivative couplings, taken from \cite{Bern:2021ppb, Caron_Huot_20232}, are:

 where $N$ is the number of particles in the loop.
 Note that $N$ must be large to be physically significant, since we neglect graviton loops.
-We notice that the allowed region for the heavy matter loops is much smaller for the crossing symmetric bounds compared to the bounds computed using the improved sum rules.
-These plots seem to suggest that a large number of loops of spin-0 and spin-$\frac{1}{2}$ may be excluded.
-It may be the case that pushing the numerical computation further could completely rule out loops of these light matter particles.
-We defer a detailed investigation of this behavior to future work.

-In fig.~\ref{fig:g5g4CSpmaxwkk}, the allowed region for $g_4$ and $g_5$ are shown comparing results from improved sum rules and crossing symmetric sum rules now allowing for light matter states.
-We see again that the crossing symmetric sum rules with $p_\text{max}=1$ (taking $M=1$) produces stronger bounds than the improved sum rules.
-Fig.~\ref{fig:g5g4CScomp} compares bounds on $g_4$ and $g_5$ using crossing symmetric dispersion relations for smearing up to $p_\text{max}=1/\sqrt{3}$ and $p_\text{max}=1$ both with and without including light matter.
-We see again that using $p_\text{max}=1$ results in stronger bounds.
+The crossing symmetric and improved-sum-rule bounds agree, with the loop examples lying within the resulting allowed region.
+Fig.~\ref{fig:g5g4CSpmaxwkk} shows the allowed region for $g_4$ and $g_5$ when light matter states are included.
+The crossing symmetric bounds with $p_{\max}=M$ agree with the improved-sum-rule bounds.
+In fig.~\ref{fig:g5g4CScomp}, we compare the crossing symmetric bounds for $p_{\max}=M/\sqrt{3}$ and $p_{\max}=M$, both with and without light matter.
+As in the $\widehat{g}_3$ and $g_4$ bounds, the smaller smearing range gives weaker bounds.

-We see that using the crossing symmetric combinations for helicities in the MHV amplitude, we compute stronger bounds using $p_\text{max}=1$ than those found using improved sum rules from \cite{Caron_Huot_20232}.
+Thus, the crossing symmetric MHV construction developed here provides, to our knowledge, the first implementation of fully crossing symmetric sum rules for amplitudes with spinning external particles.